 Do not proceed if site conditions differing from those depicted on the approved erection drawings could affect temporary support stresses, erected girders, or public safety in any manner.
-Revise erection drawings and resubmit to the Engineer for approval before proceeding if site conditions could affect these things.
+Revise erection drawings and resubmit to the Engineer for approval before proceeding.

 3.1.6.2.
 Shop Drawings.
-Prepare and electronically submit shop drawings before fabrication for each detail of the general plans requiring the use of structural steel, forgings, wrought iron, or castings as documented in the accordance with the Bridge Division Guide to Electronic Shop Drawing Submittal Submittals available on the Bridge Division Department's website, and as directed for other items the standard specifications require.
+Prepare and electronically submit shop drawings before fabrication for each detail of the general plans requiring the use of structural steel, forgings, wrought iron, or castings in accordance with the Bridge Division Guide to Shop Drawing Submittals available on the Department's website, and as directed for other items the standard specifications require.